Albert Hackelsberger: Political activity

-A member of the German People's Party from 1920, Hackelsberger switched to the Catholic Center Party in 1931, following his father-in-law who was a Centre Party politician.
+A member of the German People's Party from 1920, Hackelsberger switched to the Catholic-oriented Center Party in 1931, following his father-in-law who was a Centre Party politician.
 In the July 1932 German federal election, Hackelsberger was elected as a deputy to the Reichstag as the Center Party candidate for constituency 32 (Baden).
 In the elections of November 1932 and March 1933, Hackelsberger's mandate as a Center Party deputy was reaffirmed.

 Following the Nazi seizure of power, in early 1933 Hackelsberger was elected as one of the two deputy chairmen of the Center Party.
 In March 1933, he was one of three representatives, along with the party chairman Ludwig Kaas and the other deputy chairman, Adam Stegerwald, who negotiated with Reich Chancellor Adolf Hitler the conditions for the Center Party's approval of the Enabling Act.
 He justified his support of Hitler with the view that he was the lesser evil, one that needed to be supported to avert greater dangers: "Hitler is Kerensky.
 More than one Lenin lurks behind the scenes."

 From 7–14 June 1933, Hackelsberger was in Rome where he served as a go-between during the negotiations for the Reichskonkordat between Germany and the Holy See.
 Kaas, an ordained priest now working for the Vatican, conveyed the Church's wishes regarding the wording of the article on the de-politicization of the German clergy, through Hackelsberger, to Franz von Papen, the chief German negotiator.
 Hackelsberger, on his return to Germany, was also charged with the delivery of the text of the draft Concordat to Heinrich Brüning, a former chancellor who had replaced Kaas as the Centre Party chairman on 6 May.

 Following the dissolution of the Centre Party in July 1933, Hackelsberger became the liaison between the Nazi Party and the former Center Party parliamentary deputies.
 He was reelected at the November 1933 election and continued to serve in the Reichstag until December 1938 as a "guest" of the Nazi faction.
 Oskar Farny was the only other Centre Party deputy to follow this path.
 Brüning later accused Hackelsberger of having pushed both for the adoption of the Enabling Act by the Centre Party deputies and for the party's dissolution.

 In 1934, Hackelsberger was commissioned by the Baden state government to broker the sale of the vacant Saint Blaise Abbey in Sankt Blasien.
 Hackelsberger advocated making the buildings available to the Jesuits of the Stella Matutina in Feldkirch, Austria for use as a boarding school.
 This had arisen because the Nazi government had closed the Reich's borders to children of compulsory school age and blocked the flow of foreign currency to Austria in order to thwart Jesuit teaching at the college.
 Hackelsberger's significant participation in the founding of the Kolleg St. Blasien boarding school was an affront to the Nazi regime and was a causal factor for his later imprisonment.